While the number has been ditched from the title, you should still consider Halo Infinite to be the sixth step in Master Chief’s epic arc.

-We are going to have to wait until release to see the upgraded mechanics, but it may not be as far off as you think.
+Though we are going to have to wait until release to see the upgraded mechanics, it may not be as far off as you think.

-Continue reading for more information on the release date, multiplayer, micro-transactions and everything else.
+Continue reading for more information on the release date, trailer, multiplayer, micro-transactions and everything else.

 NOW WATCH BELOW: Keep up to date with all the latest Halo Infinite news!